-You will engage in a practical visualisation and value stream mapping exercises and an intensive workshop that will enable you to acquire and apply core principles and practices of ‘Lean’ manufacturing.
-Through observation and practice, will gain insight into the use of Lean as a systematic approach to ‘pull’ or demand-based production management, reduce wasted materials and effort, maximise use of time and space, increase value creation from the customer point of view, and engage in a continuous cycle of refinement and improvement.
-You will also examine related approaches to efficiency in manufacturing such as equipment availability, performance and quality measurement (‘OEE’ and ‘TEEP’) and ‘Six Sigma’ approaches to the management of output variability.
-You will identify opportunities to apply what you have learnt to improve the efficiency and effectiveness of a selected manufacturing process system or product through onsite experience in a manufacturing facility, or in a simulated setting.
+You will engage in practical workshops that will enable you to acquire and apply core principles and practices of ‘Lean’ manufacturing.
+Through observation and practice, you will gain insight into the use of Lean as a systematic approach to reduce wasted materials and effort, maximise use of time and space, increase value creation from the customer’s point of view, and engage in a continuous cycle of refinement and improvement.
+The unit is underpinned by DMAIC methodology and throughout the workshops and assessment tasks you will have the opportunity to apply the five phases of this process: Define, Measure, Analyse, Improve and Control.

 |Unit name||Lean Manufacturing|

-|Available as student elective?||No|
+|Available as student elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.